-EPDM rubber roofing may be very cheap, but from the perspective of quality and longevity, it is one of the least reliable single ply membranes for a flat roof.
+EPDM rubber may be very cheap, but from the perspective of quality and longevity, it is one of the least reliable flat roofs.

 It may come as a surprise to you, but the roofing industry often misleads and misinforms consumers into buying products designed to FAIL within 15 years or less.

 This is happening in an effort to keep up the demand for production of new materials, as well as the demand for roof replacement (just like old-time furniture makers would put bedbugs in new mattresses).

 This mass deception based on the promises of long warranties and low prices, is called “effective marketing”.

 We are not the ones to judge, but we would like to shed light on what is really going on in the residential EPDM materials market.

 Here are the 5 reasons NOT to install an EPDM membrane.

 See Costs in Your Area!
 Start Here - Enter Your Zip Code

 Many contractors praise and install the EPDM roofing system, because manufacturers that make this material do not require roofers to be certified or trained in order to purchase and install it.

 Furthermore, rubber roofs are CHEAP.
 There are no special tools, or equipment required for installation.
 Some $1 paint brushes and a $15 hand-roller is all that you or a roofer would really need to get going.